LucyVers/LucyVers/README.md

-## Hi, I'm Lucy Sonberg 👋
+# Hi, I'm Lucy 👋

-### Making AI systems GDPR-compliant by design—not as an afterthought.
+Making AI systems GDPR-compliant by design—not as an afterthought.

-Seeking internship opportunities (Dec 2025 - Apr 2026) where I can contribute to AI infrastructure, data engineering, or governance initiatives.
+**Seeking internship opportunities** (Dec 2025 - Apr 2026) where I can contribute to AI infrastructure, data engineering, or governance initiatives.

-🎯 What I Focus On
+## 🎯 What I Focus On

 - Security-first architecture - Building systems where data protection isn't an afterthought
 - Data resilience & recovery - Ensuring data accessibility and business continuity